-Food science programs teach you about food safety, recipe development and a number of other subjects, but you may want to find out what food science degree jobs you can get down the road.
-Those employed in this field work for major television networks, corporations, book publishers and government agencies.
-You may find a few different jobs that appeal to you.
+Do you love food?
+Would you like to make a career out of it?
+Believe it or not, it’s entirely possible!
+Food Science degree programs teach students about food safety, recipe development, sustainability, and a number of other subjects related to all things food, but you may want to find out what food science degree jobs you can get down the road before declaring your major.
+Those employed in this field work as food scientists for various types of employers such as food manufacturers, major television networks, corporations, book publishers, and government agencies.

 Popular Food Science Degree Jobs

-If you like working around animals and care about the health and safety of animals, you might consider working as an animal nutritionist.
-These professionals work in zoos, veterinary hospitals and other facilities that have animals on-hand.
-They must understand the dietary needs of each animal and the types of food that those animals eat in the wild.
-Animal nutritionists determine the amount of calories that each animal needs and ensures that those animals receive the proper nutrition.
+Let’s start with one of the more obscure jobs for food scientists.
+If you like working around animals and care about the health and safety of animals, you might consider putting your degree in food science to work as an animal nutritionist.
+These professionals work in zoos, veterinary hospitals, and other facilities that house animals in need of care, including regular feedings.
+These special types of nutritionists must understand the dietary needs of each animal and the types of food that those animals eat in the wild.
+Animal nutritionists also determine the number of calories that each animal needs depending on their age and size and ensure that those animals receive the best nutritional care possible.

 Food & Restaurant Inspector

 Some of the food science jobs with a degree in food science require that you work in restaurants and food packaging facilities.
 A food and restaurant inspector is someone who inspects food products as well as restaurants and facilities that make or package foods for the general public.
 As an inspector, food scientists ensure that workers follow proper food handling and safety standards, that the facility is in good condition, and that people will not get sick from eating certain foods.
 Restaurant inspectors are also responsible for grading a restaurant based on how well it follows food safety standards.
 They are also tasked with shutting down restaurants that violate government regulations.